MPCS51042-W23-staff/homework-1/README.md

 We are going to implement two functions to generate reports from this data.

-`top_days(n)` should return an ordered list of the top `n` days of bike rides, ordered by `start_date`.
+`top_days(n)` should return an ordered list of the top `n` days of bike rides, ordered by number of rides.

-Each item in the list should be a tuple of the date and the number of vehicles towed.
+Each item in the list should be a tuple of the date and the number of rides.

 So `top_days(3)` might return: